adxsrc/trad/demos/onezone.md

 ## Autoreload and Import Modules

 To streamline the development of `trad`, we enable the autoreload `ipython` extension.
-This makes any changes to `trad` code automatically available in this notebook.
+This makes any changes to `trad` source code automatically available in this notebook.

 We first input the necessary `python` modules.
 Just like `trad`, we use `astropy`'s unit and constant modules.
 We will also use `scipy` for root finding and `matplotlib` for plotting.